aws/aws-lambda-dotnet/Docs/lambda-annotations-design.md

 ### Basic Lambda experience

 All Lambda runtimes share a common low level programming experience.
 That experience is to write a function that takes in an event and Lambda context object.
-The developer inspect the event object and often based on the data in the event object dispatches it to certain business logic.
+The developer inspects the event object and often based on the data in the event object dispatches it to certain business logic.
 This is a very low level experience which requires developers to write a lot of boiler plate code.
 Below is a simple example of an API Gateway Lambda function.

 ```